ivanusto/smart-image-upload-resizer/README.md

 1. Download and install "Smart Image Upload Resizer" from the WordPress plugin directory
 2. Or upload the zip file via WordPress admin panel
 3. Activate the plugin
-4. Go to "Settings" > "Image Resizer Settings" to configure
+4. Go to "Settings" &gt; "Image Resizer Settings" to configure

 == Frequently Asked Questions ==
 = Will this plugin affect already uploaded images? =